Advanced NSCLC Biomarker Testing for KRAS G12C

 This information is current as of September 9, 2021.
 Amgen does not guarantee the accuracy of this information, and it is up to the individual healthcare professional to conduct his/her own research.

-ALK, anaplastic lymphoma kinase; AMP, Association for Molecular Pathology; ASCO, American Society of Clinical Oncology; BRAF, proto-oncogene B-Raf; CAP, College of American Pathologists; CDC, Centers for Disease Control and Prevention; cfDNA, circulating free DNA; CLIA, Clinical Laboratory Improvement Amendments; CTC, circulating tumor cells; ctDNA, circulating tumor DNA; EGFR, epidermal growth factor receptor; EMR, electronic medical record; ERBB2, erb-B2 receptor tyrosine kinase 2; FFPE, formalin-fixed, paraffin-embedded; GGT, glycine; HER2, human epidermal growth factor receptor 2; IASLC, International Association for the Study of Lung Cancer; IHC, immunohistochemistry; KRAS, Kirsten rat sarcoma; MET, mesenchymal epithelial transition; mNSCLC, metastatic non-small cell lung cancer; n/a, not applicable; NCCN, National Comprehensive Cancer Network; NGS, next-generation sequencing; NPV, negative predictive value; NSCLC, non-small cell lung cancer; NTRK, neurotrophic tyrosine receptor kinase; PCR, polymerase chain reaction; PD-L1, programmed cell death ligand 1; PPV, positive predictive value; RET, rearranged during transfection; ROS1, c-ros oncogene 1; TGT, cysteine.
+1L, first line; ALK, anaplastic lymphoma kinase; AMP, Association for Molecular Pathology; ASCO, American Society of Clinical Oncology; BRAF, proto-oncogene B-Raf; CAP, College of American Pathologists; CDC, Centers for Disease Control and Prevention; CDx, companion diagnostic; cfDNA, circulating free DNA; CI, confidence interval; CLIA, Clinical Laboratory Improvement Amendments; CTC, circulating tumor cells; ctDNA, circulating tumor DNA; EGFR, epidermal growth factor receptor; EMR, electronic medical record; ERBB2, erb-B2 receptor tyrosine kinase 2; FFPE, formalin-fixed, paraffin-embedded; GGT, glycine; HER2, human epidermal growth factor receptor 2; IASLC, International Association for the Study of Lung Cancer; IHC, immunohistochemistry; KRAS, Kirsten rat sarcoma; MET, mesenchymal-to-epithelial transition; mNSCLC, metastatic non-small cell lung cancer; n/a, not applicable; NCCN, National Comprehensive Cancer Network; NGS, next-generation sequencing; NSCLC, non-small cell lung cancer; NTRK, neurotrophic tyrosine receptor kinase; PCR, polymerase chain reaction; PD-L1, programmed cell death ligand 1; PPV, positive predictive value; RET, rearranged during transfection; ROS1, c-ros oncogene 1; TGT, cysteine; TSA, tumor surface area.